AmbiqAI/ns-app-starter/README.md

 ## Repository Structure

-- **make/**: Contains Makefile helpers for building and running the application.
 - **modules/**: Contains add-on modules that can be used with the neuralSPOT SDK (git submodules).
 - **neuralspot/**: Contains the neuralSPOT SDK and it's internal modules (git submodule).
 - **src/**: Contains the main application code.
+- **local_overrides.mk**: Local overrides for the Makefile, including the target platform and other configurations.
 - **Makefile**: The main Makefile for building the application.

 ## Available Add-on Modules